Install Postman Insights Agent as a DaemonSet

 To continue onboarding your service, you’ll collect your project ID and API key and move on to adding the required environment variables to your Kubernetes deployment.

 Go to the Diagnostics tab to locate your project ID string, formatted as svc_xxxxxxxxxx.
-Keep it for the next steps.
+Copy and keep it for the next steps.

 Get or create a new API key.
 For more information, see Generate and use Postman API keys.
 Keep the API key for the next steps.